Tunnelsats/tunnelsats/FAQ.md

 - buy a new subscription
 - download or transfer via email the new configuration file from the website
 - copy and replace old configuration file with the new one in `/etc/wireguard`
-- restart wireguard: `sudo systemctl restart wg-quick@lndHybridMode`
+- restart wireguard: `sudo systemctl restart wg-quick@tunnelsats`

 ### Are you offering any discounts?
 Yes, as you can see, the longer the subscription, the more the discount.
 We offer 5% for 3 months, 10% for 6 months, and 20% for 12 months.
 You can also expect to buy cheaper today, since we do expect prices to rise further into launching (moneyprintergobrrrrr).